AbanoubGamalll/Echo-Based-Cardiac-Function-Assessment/README.md

 > # Echo-Based Cardiac Function Assessment `Graduation Project 2024`

-> you can use the Kaggle Notebook directly from <a href="https://www.kaggle.com/code/abanoubgamal/notebook"> HERE </a>.
+> you can use Kaggle Notebook directly from <a href="https://www.kaggle.com/code/abanoubgamal/notebook"> HERE </a>.

 # Before using this repo
 You will need to request access to the